JULIELab/gepi/paper-experiments/gnormplus/README.md

 # GNormPlus experiments carried out for GePI
 For GePI, the JULIE Lab derived a GNormPlus version from the official September 2022 release.
 The JULIE Lab version outputs family names and can be used in UIMA components with multi-threading capabilities.

 The experiments in this directory use the JULIE Lab version of GNormPlus within UIMA pipelines.
 Such pipelines are also used for GePI data processing and indexing.
-Thus, the conditions of the experiments are as close as to production code as possible.
+Thus, the conditions of these experiments are as close as possible to the production code.

 There is experimental code for data sets from BioCreative II, BioCreative III and NLM-Gene.
 The data sets themselves are not included in this repository.
 They must be obtained from the official places:
 * BioCreative data sets: https://biocreative.bioinformatics.udel.edu/